 Hope for women with gynecologic cancer

 From our in-depth knowledge of gynecologic cancers, leading-edge clinical trials and unparalleled commitment to prevention of women's cancers through collaboration and individualized treatment planning, we are ready to serve your patients and support them in winning the battle against gynecologic cancers.

-Dr. Khabele, division director, gynecologic oncology, is a gynecologic oncologist, physician and surgeon who specializes in treating women diagnosed with ovarian and other gynecologic cancers.
-She is also a physician scientist who leads a research program focused on ovarian cancer.
+Dr. Khabele is a gynecologic oncologist, physician and surgeon who specializes in treating women diagnosed with ovarian and other gynecologic cancers.
+She is also a physician scientist who led a research program focused on ovarian cancer.
 She practiced at The University of Kansas Cancer Center at the time she developed this article.